TransUrban-UAH/Cadastral_Classifier/README.md

 * `cadastral_classifier_dialog_base.ui`: this is the file that contains the user interface
 * `clasif`: folder that contains CSV files that define each of the classification properties
 * `diagrams`: folder that contains the images of the diagrams related to the main proceses of the tool
+* `icons`: folder that contains all the custom icons used by the plugin
 * `utils`: folder that contains the different modules that the main function requires.
 This contains the following files:
   - `cadastral_structure.py`: this script contain the structured dictionaries to extract information from CAT files to table-type format (CSV)
   - `shp_utils.py`: script that contains different methods to process Shapefile files
   - `table_type_generator.py`: script that use the cadastral structure to generate the table-types
   - `use_definer.py`: script that stores the different methods of defining the use of a parcel
   - `palette_generator.py`: script that generate a palette to be used in the map visualization of the results
+  - `get_OSM_green_zones.py`: script that make a request to OSM endpoints to retrieve park geometries, so that green zone parcels can be classified

 ---